jhumigas/ml-classes/Clustering on Images/README.md

 We consider a simple showcase of clustering on images:

-* Kmeans clustering, a vector quantization technic
+* Kmeans clustering, a vector quantization technique
 * Gaussian Mixture Model i.e the EM algorithm applied ot model with latent variables